Getting ready to send out an email out on behalf of your nonprofit?

 - The Creative side, in the form of your messaging and media

-- The Human Management side, in the form of collaborators, proofreaders, last-minute-changers/EDs, and anyone else with a hand in getting this thing out to the world.
+- The Management side, in the form of collaborators, proofreaders, last-minute-changers/EDs, and anyone else with a hand in getting this thing out.

-Managing 3 different efforts towards one, harmonious result is a challenge – whether you’re coordinating the staff responsible or doing it all yourself!
+Managing 3 different efforts towards one, harmonious result is a challenge – regardless of whether you’re coordinating the staff responsible, or doing it all yourself.